 At the center of the totalitarian impulse is the belief that, at bottom, freedom belongs only to the state, that the individual should not be treated as a free actor but rather, as Lenin put it, “‘a cog and a screw’ of one single great Social-Democratic mechanism.”

-“What socialism implies above all,” said Lenin, “is keeping account of everything.”
+“What socialism implies above all,” said Lenin, “is keeping account of everything.”and finally:

 What we have seen in recent years is a hideous marriage of political correctness and bureaucratic triumphalism.
 The offspring are the multitude of soft tyrannies we see all about us today—that and an enervation of spirit that renders the public ever less able to respond to the casual indignities that have become such a prominent part of daily life.